 School segregation over time / iterations

-The simulations are stochastic (e.g. each iteration and run depend on probabilities and generates slightly different values each time it is repeated) and the results presented in the tables and in figure 2 are averaged across 100 iterations.
+The simulations are stochastic (e.g. each iteration depends on probabilities and generates slightly different values each time it is repeated) and the results presented in the tables and in figure 2 are averaged across 100 iterations.
 Figure 1 shows the dissimilarity index D over 120 iterations for a specific policy setting (comprehensive school system with accountable schools) with different initial levels of school segregation – complete segregation (70% of upper-class students in the 13 best performing schools and 0% in the 17 worst performing schools), average segregation (36% of upper-class students in the 13 best performing schools and 24% in the 17 worst performing schools) and no segregation (even distribution – 30% - of upper class students in each school).
 We notice that independent of initial conditions there is a transient of approximately five iterations.
 After this period the system settles into a pseudo-stationary state.
 In the following we are interested in average outcomes in the long term.
 Thus, we discard an initial transient of 20 iterations and calculate averages over the following 100 iterations from the stationary dynamics.

-Figure 1 - Segregation (dissimilarity index D) over 120 iterations for different initial levels of school socio-economic segregation.
+Figure 1 - Segregation (dissimilarity index D) over 120 iterations (academic years) for different initial levels of school socio-economic segregation.

 Results for typical simulation runs for the dissimilarity index D over iterations for three scenarios with different settings.
 Policy settings: comprehensive and accountable.
 Preference parameters: Performance = 0.4, Academic = 0, Social = 0.3, Cost = 0.15, Proximity = 0.15.